Triston Casas Player Props: Red Sox vs. Orioles

-The Boston Red Sox and Triston Casas, who went 0-for-2 with two RBI last time in action, battle Dean Kremer and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.
+On Sunday, Triston Casas (on the back of going 0-for-3) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-2 with two RBI) against the Orioles.
+He had a hitless performance in his last game (0-for-3) against the Orioles.

 Triston Casas Game Info & Props vs. the Orioles